-The project “Spatial Intelligence for the Integrated Care of Seniors in Rural Neighborhoods (RAFVINIERT)”, applied for by Markus Schaffert, Klaus Böhm and Pascal Neis, has received a funding commitment from the Carl-Zeiss-Stiftung for three years.
-During this period, the i3mainz team will address the issue of mobility for seniors in rural areas in close cooperation with various partners.
-The project is being funded with up to one million euros.
+The project Spatial intelligence for the integrated care of senior citizens in rural neighborhoods (RAFVINIERT), applied for by Markus Schaffert, Klaus Böhm and Pascal Neis, has received a three-year funding commitment from the Carl Zeiss Foundation.
+During this period, the i3mainz team will address the issue of mobility for senior citizens in rural areas in close cooperation with various partners.
+The project will receive up to one million Euro.

-Good tools do not necessarily lead to their application.
-The project team is meeting this challenge by means of continuous communication workshops and a real laboratory on site.
-In this way, opportunities for use are to be continuously discussed with municipal decision-makers and development needs are to be identified at an early stage in a transdisciplinary set-up.
+Good tools do not necessarily result in their implementation.
+The project team is meeting this challenge with continuous communication workshops and a real-world laboratory on site.
+This will enable continuous discussion of opportunities for use with municipal decision-makers and early identification of development needs in a transdisciplinary set-up.